The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

-\begin{proof}[Proof of \Cref{thm:connect_sum}] We will use the notation from \Cref{stp:connect_sum} throughout.
+\begin{proof}[Proof of \zcref{thm:connect_sum}] We will use the notation from \zcref{stp:connect_sum} throughout.
 Consider the pair $(W,Y)=(A\cup B, C\cup D)$.
 First, we will consider a special case, namely when $X_2=S^1\times S^3$, $\gamma_2 = S^1\times\{\pt\}$ and $f_2=\Id_{X_2}$.
 We will then prove the general case of the theorem via our consideration of the special case.